 Helping to achieve increased revenue and to advance areas of the strategic plan.

+In addition, this committee will function as the facilities committee, receiving and recommending action upon all proposed facilities recommendations.
+It will receive and review reports from the Department of Intercollegiate Athletics regarding its finances, operations and processes.
+It will provide oversight of university external affairs, inclusive of global outreach, engagement and university partnerships and relations with campus neighborhoods, business entities, and other relevant community resources.

+The scope of this charge to the committee includes all business operations within the legal bounds of The University of Toledo, including academic and clinical enterprises and UT Innovation Enterprises, Inc.

+The scope of the committee includes any other matter assigned to the committee by the board or the chairperson of the board.

 Trusteeship and governance committee

 The trusteeship and governance committee ensures the integrity of board governance and the avoidance of conflicts of interest.
 It fosters a culture of excellence, service, and high ethical standards, among university trustees.
 The committee will also develop and conduct board assessment, and oversee board development including orientation of new members.
 This committee coordinates the board's annual assessment of the president.
 This committee has oversight responsibilities for the financial reporting process, internal controls, and monitoring compliance with laws and regulations.
 The committee will ensure that the highest ethical and legal standards are met.
-The scope of this charge to the committee includes all business operations within the legal bounds of The University of Toledo, including the academic and clinical enterprises and UT Innovations Enterprises, Inc. Because the ethical posture of the institution constitutes an important and essential element of the perception of the University by the outside world, many external affairs will fall in the purview of this committee.
-Therefore, this committee will also be guided by the principle that the university currently is and will continue to be a global resource and a sustaining force for the community.
-This will be achieved by oversight and continuous improvement of university global outreach and engagement and university partnership and relationship with campus neighborhoods, government agencies, business entities, and other relevant community resources.
+The committee will ensure the implementation of the strategic plan and continuous improvement in appropriate areas are defined and set forth in quantifiable objectives and measures.

+In addition, the committee functions as the board personnel committee, receiving and recommending action upon all personnel actions, with the exception of medical staff membership, credentialing, privileging and renewal of privileges delegated by the board to the Clinical Affairs committee, and providing oversight, direction, and recommendations on human resources, compensation strategy, collective bargaining, succession planning and organizational changes to the university.
+The Office of Governmental Relations will provide updates on federal, state and local activities, initiatives, and legislation that may affect the university.

+The scope of the committee includes any other matter assigned to the committee by the board or the chairperson of the board.

 (5) All other standing committees established by the board